-9.2.7.2 DOCSIS Root and DOCSIS Manufacturer Certificates
+9.2.7.2 DOCSIS Manufacturer CA Certificates

-DOCSIS Root and DOCSIS Manufacturer certificates MAY contain the Basic Constraints extension.
-If included, the Basic Constraints extension may appear as a critical extension or as a noncritical extension.
+DOCSIS Manufacturer CA certificates MAY contain the Basic Constraints extension and/or the Key Usage extension.
+If included, these extensions MAY appear as a critical extension or as a noncritical extension.

-DOCSIS Root and DOCSIS Manufacturer certificates MAY contain noncritical extensions; they MUST NOT contain critical extensions other than, possibly, the Basic Constraints extension.
+DOCSIS Manufacturer CA certificates MAY contain noncritical extensions; they MUST NOT contain critical extensions other than, possibly, the Basic Constraints extension and the Key Usage extension.

-If the KeyUsage extension is present in a DOCSIS Root or DOCSIS Manufacturer certificate, the keyCertSign bit MUST be turned on and all other bits SHOULD be turned off.
+If the Key Usage extension is present in a DOCSIS Manufacturer CA certificate, the keyCertSign bit MUST be turned on, cRLSign bit MAY be turned on, and all other bits SHOULD be turned off.